Travel to Hokkaido, Japan's gorgeous northernmost island, and you'll find spectacular scenery, incredible food, and friendly people.

 Other than Hokkaido, the Tohoku region, and Niigata Prefecture have adopted this vertical type of traffic light.
 From the top, the vertical signal color goes red, yellow, and then green.

-9. Is this even Japanese?
-Nope, it's the Hokkaido dialect.
+10. Is this even Japanese?
+Nope, it's the Hokkaido dialect!

-It is very convenient to rent a car for transportation in Hokkaido.
-You can find a rent-a-car at each airport, station, town, or other rental office.
+Renting a car in Hokkaido is a great convenience.
+You can find a rent-a-car at each airport, station, town, or other rental offices.
 There is a large variety of cars you can choose from according to your needs.
 However, if you do not reserve a car ahead of time, you may be out of luck.

-Especially in summer, when tourism is high, many car rental locations are completely booked.
+Especially in summer, when the number of tourists is high, many car rental locations are entirely booked.
 These locations are usually full of affordable models, so when you decide the dates of your trip, be sure to make a reservation as soon as possible.

 Reservations can be made through the internet for the desired company, which usually has information in English, Chinese (Traditional), and Korean.
-In addition, these cars have the added option of a car navigation system.
-Be sure to reserve your car and double check your options.
+Also, these cars have the added option of a car navigation system.
+Be sure to reserve your vehicle and double-check your options.

 *Prices and options mentioned are subject to change.

 *Unless stated otherwise, all prices include tax.